peterdsharpe/physicsnemo-cfd/README.md

 Refer to the [`workflows` directory](./workflows) for detailed instructions on executing individual reference workflows and samples.
-These are primarily packaged as Jupyter notebooks where possible, to provide for inline documentation and visualization of expected results.
+These are primarily packaged as Jupyter notebooks where possible, to provide inline documentation and visualization of expected results.

 ## Contributing to PhysicsNeMo

-PhysicsNeMo is an open source collaboration and its success is rooted in community contribution to further the field of Physics-ML.
-Thank you for contributing to the project so others can build on top of your contribution.
+PhysicsNeMo is an open-source collaboration and its success is rooted in community contributions to further the field of Physics-ML.
+Thank you for contributing to the project so others can build on top of your contributions.

 For guidance on contributing to PhysicsNeMo, refer to the [contributing guidelines](CONTRIBUTING.md).